telerik/blazor-docs/components/popup/position-collision.md

 ## Position

-You can customize how the popup and it's anchor align with each other.
+You can customize how the popup and its anchor align with each other.
 You can use the available parameters to control the position of the component.

 ### Anchor Alignment